 When it was founded in 1962, NICHD was the first NIH institute to focus on the entire life process rather than on a specific disease or body system.
 Learn more about NICHD’s establishment and early years.

-We commemorate six decades of NICHD research that has helped save lives, improve health and well-being, and reduce societal costs associated with illness and disability.
+We commemorated six decades of NICHD research that has helped save lives, improve health and well-being, and reduce societal costs associated with illness and disability.
 Learn more about NICHD’s past and present contributions to science and public health.

 NICHD will continue its contributions to advancing science and improving health well into the future.
 The institute’s work not only pursues scientific priorities but also focuses on improving public health, fostering diversity and inclusion, and ensuring proper stewardship of the nation’s health research investment.